 The Warren County Drug Task Force remains the only unit within our jurisdiction conducting specialized drug investigations on a full-time basis.
 Our investigations continue to target all levels of drug trafficking with an emphasis on felony crimes, from the lowest level felonies to long-term federal conspiracy cases.
 The drug trafficking activities occurring in our jurisdiction remain much different than the open-air trafficking common in larger metropolitan areas.
 These factors contribute to the difficulty and length of time of our investigations.
-Many cases beginning this year will continue into 2020 and beyond.
+Many cases that began in 2020 will continue into 2021 and beyond.

-Drug trends remained consistent during 2019 with methamphetamine, fentanyl, LSD and prescription drugs being most prevalent.
-Our investigations continue to identify Mexico as a primary source of supply for the methamphetamine and fentanyl seized in our area.
-Drugs arriving from the southwest border continue to flow through the Cincinnati and Dayton areas, and remain readily available for use by our addicted population.
-Drug Task Force seizure numbers, as reported by the Ohio Department of Public Safety, indicate Warren County as the 11th highest county in the State of Ohio for methamphetamine seizures, 7th highest for fentanyl seizures and 1st in the state for LSD seizures in 2019.
+Drug trends remained consistent during 2020 with methamphetamine, fentanyl, LSD and cocaine being most prevalent.
+Our investigations continue to identify Mexico as a primary source of supply for the methamphetamine, fentanyl and cocaine seized in our area.
+Drugs arriving from the southwest border and various west coast states continue to flow through the Cincinnati and Dayton areas, and remain readily available for use by our addicted population.
+Mid-December 2020 seizure data, as reported by the Ohio Department of Public Safety, indicate Warren County as the 6th highest county in the State of Ohio for methamphetamine seizures, 4th highest for fentanyl seizures, 4th highest for cocaine, and 1st in the state for LSD seizures.